Privacy Policy

 You have the right to:

-- Opt out of the sale of your personal data (none takes place; this is preemptive).
+• Opt out of the sale of your personal data (no sale-for-money takes place; this is preemptive).

 If I deny your request you can appeal by replying to the denial.
 If the appeal is denied you may contact the Rhode Island Attorney General’s office.